sunyifei1220/15666-game2/README.md

-# (TODO: your game's title)
+# 3D pooping snake

-Author: (TODO: your name)
+Author: Yifei

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: It is only an unfinished version.

 Screen Shot: